zero-sh/zero.sh/README.md

 ## Roadmap & missing features

-- Linux/Unix support.
+- Linux support.
 This should be pretty straightforward, but requires accounting for additional system update tools and package managers that I haven't had time for yet.
+It will also be limited to distributions that support Swift.

 - Currently it's not possible to specify a target for symlinks; they are just all expanded to the home directory, matching the nested directory structure